2020 Nevada Democratic presidential caucuses

 The 2020 Nevada Democratic presidential caucuses took place on February 22, 2020, with early voting on February 14–18, and was the third nominating contest in the Democratic Party primaries for the 2020 presidential election, following the New Hampshire primary the week before.
 The Nevada caucuses were a closed caucus, meaning that only registered Democrats could vote in this caucus.
 The state awarded 49 delegates towards the national convention, of which 36 were pledged delegates allocated on the basis of the results of the caucuses.

-Senator Bernie Sanders won the caucuses with 46.8% of county convention delegates (CCDs) and 40.5% of the final popular vote alignment by a substantial margin, with former vice president Joe Biden coming in second and former mayor Pete Buttigieg in third; senator Elizabeth Warren was not able to cross the 15% vote threshold.
+Senator Bernie Sanders won the caucuses in a landslide, with 46.8% of county convention delegates (CCDs) and 40.5% of the final popular vote alignment, with former vice president Joe Biden coming in second.
+Former mayor Pete Buttigieg and senator Elizabeth Warren failed to cross the 15% threshold of county convention delegates (CCDs) required to earn statewide delegates, although Buttigieg earned three delegates because he received at least 15% of CCDs in at least one congressional district despite falling short of the statewide threshold.
 This was the third presidential nominating contest in a row that Sanders topped the popular vote in, after the Iowa caucuses and the New Hampshire primary.
 Of the 104,883 votes, more than 70,000 were cast early with ranked choice voting ballots.